Martí Moreno: A contemporary sculptor questioning human existence

 2004-2006:

-• Honorary Contributor at the Sculpture Department.
+Honorary Collaborator of the Sculpture Department.
 UCM.
-Madrid
+Madrid.

-• Pedagogical Adaptation Course (CAP) and Teaching Practice at “La Palma” Arts School in High School Arts Degree.
-Madrid
+Pedagogical Adaptation Course (CAP) and internships at the “La Palma” Art School in the Art Baccalaureate.
+Madrid.

 2004: